Pinho0/Air_Pollution/README.md

 ## Overview

-Welcome to R_Small_Projects-!
+Welcome to R_Small_Projects!
 This repository contains a collection of small projects in R that I have worked on.
 Each project serves as a standalone example of different techniques, concepts, and applications in R programming.

 ## Repository Structure